jkantarek/jkantarek.github.io/_posts/2024-03-04-developer-roadmap-pt1.md

 ## .zshrc Snippits

-I have these shell snippts to make rebasing and working with commits _way_ easier.
+I have these shell snippets to make rebasing and working with commits _way_ easier.
 I would encourage you to actually understand what each line is doing and why they are useful.

 ![](/assets/images/commits%20in%20action.gif)

+Here's a [gist](https://gist.github.com/jkantarek/d9ff8632e4c381d504415b7e3625c693) of the zsh commands I use for this workflow

 <script src="https://gist.github.com/jkantarek/d9ff8632e4c381d504415b7e3625c693.js"></script>